1. Overview

 !!cksum err<EOT>

 11.2.
-Print with checksum
+Printing with Checksum

-For example, when run script
+For example, when executing the script:

 ptk("Buntalk");